Permafrost/Tundra/SERVICES.md

     but is provided as an `IData` document, it will default to being routed using `pub.publish:publish` with this value as the `documentTypeName`.
+  * `parse/ref` is an optional document reference to be used when a `$message` is specified as a `com.sap.conn.idoc.IDocDocumentList`
+    object: before message recognition and routing, `$message` is converted to an `IData` document named `$document` using the service `WmSAP/pub.sap.idoc:iDocToDocument` with the input argument
+    `conformsTo` set to this value.

 ---